Skip to main content

 Erika Cespedes

-Erika Cespedes is a Costarican born commercial and fine art photographer.
-Her fine art work focuses on day-to-day narrative life events placed in natural settings, while her commercial work focuses on food photography, advertising and people.
+Erika Cespedes is a Costarican-born commercial and fine art photographer.
+Her fine artwork focuses on daily narrative life events in natural settings, while her commercial work focuses on food photography and advertising.

 Custom training workshops are available for this program